 The lines at gas stations extend miles, clean water no longer comes out of faucets, and supermarket shelves are empty… The proverbial end of the world as we know it has arrived.
-When this happens, martial law will be instituted and those who choose blind loyalty to government will get their rations and be able to exist in a dystopian “paradise.”
-Those who desire freedom and liberty will need to summon their inner survivor.
+When this happens, martial law will be instituted and those who choose blind loyalty to the government will get their rations and live in a dystopian “paradise.”
+Those who desire freedom will need to summon their inner survivor.

-The proverbial prepper already has a year-supply of food stored up, and enough water and ammunition to survive the initial storm.
-But all of the above will ultimately run out and you’ll be left to fend for yourself or become property of the state like everyone else.
+The proverbial prepper already has a year-supply of food and enough water and ammunition to survive the initial storm.
+But all of the above will ultimately run out and you’ll be left to fend for yourself or become property of the state.
 Now is the time to perfect your survival skills.